rebelot/heirline.nvim/cookbook.md

     of the window/buffer the component belongs to, but in the context of the _actual_ current window and buffer.
 Use `winid` parameter to retrieve information about the current buffer from a callback.
+    Be careful when accessing `self` attributes that were set depending on the local buffer/window the component is displayed into from within the callback, as they are shared between all representation of the _same_ component.
 - `{...}`:
   - Type: `list`
   - Description: The component progeny.
 Each item of the list is a component